faris-hamdi/faris-hamdi.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Projects
-      text: I enjoy developing innovative solutions using machine learning and computer vision techniques.
-Below is a selection of projects that highlight my experience in these areas.
+      text: Below are the research projects I contributed to, highlighting my experience in these areas.
+To view the full project publication, click on the project title.

       filters:
         folders: